Sound pollution at Lückstr.

 Sound-based research project | Ongoing

-By translating acoustic data into visual form, the project reflects on how constant urban sound influences attention, wellbeing, and spatial awareness.
-It situates itself between sound art, environmental observation, and lived experience.
+By translating acoustic data into visual form, the work reflects on how continuous urban noise shapes perception, spatial awareness, and embodied experience.
+It sits between sound research, environmental observation, and lived context.